Alan Mahon: Burnley

 After eight appearances on loan, he joined Burnley permanently on 8 June for £200,000 on a three-year contract.
 Burnley's then-manager Steve Cotterill described Mahon as "an absolute gem, [he is] the jewel in our crown" and it appeared that Cotterill planned to build Burnley's team around Mahon in the 2006–07 season; however, injuries and a loss of form during the 2006–07 season saw Mahon become a fringe first-team player.
 In the 2007–08 season, he returned to the first eleven and appeared to have regained the form that he showed when first arriving at Turf Moor.
 However, injuries plagued his season once again, and he started just 15 games, scoring one goal.
 The 2008–09 season started the same way, with his being a fringe squad player for the Clarets.

-On 14 March 2009, Cotterill's successor as Burnley manager, Owen Coyle, stated that fellow Championship club Blackpool had made an enquiry to take Mahon on loan for the rest of the season, saying, "I won't stand in his way because Alan needs to play.
+On 14 March 2009, Cotterill's successor as Burnley manager, Owen Coyle, stated that fellow Championship club Blackpool had made an enquiry to take Mahon on loan for the rest of the season, saying: "I won't stand in his way because Alan needs to play.
 He is a terrific professional who I have so much time for and I am trying to do right by him."
 Blackpool caretaker manager Tony Parkes confirmed Blackpool's interest in Mahon.
 Three days later he joined the Tangerines on loan until the end of the season.
 He made his debut on 21 March in a 1–1 draw with Southampton at Bloomfield Road.

-In June 2009 Mahon was released by Burnley at the end of his contract, alongside Gabor Kiraly and Steve Jones.
+In June 2009, Mahon was released by Burnley at the end of his contract, alongside Gabor Kiraly and Steve Jones.

 Tranmere Rovers

-On 6 July 2009 he signed a three-year contract with former club Tranmere Rovers.
+On 6 July 2009, he signed a three-year contract with former club Tranmere Rovers.
 He scored his first goal for Tranmere in a 3–2 defeat against Walsall on 12 September 2009.

-In July 2011 and following a series of injuries that kept him out of the first team for the whole of the 2010–11 season, Mahon's contract with Tranmere was terminated by mutual consent.
+In July 2011, and following a series of injuries that kept him out of the first team for the whole of the 2010–11 season, Mahon's contract with Tranmere was terminated by mutual consent.

 International career

-Mahon played for the Republic of Ireland national under-19 football team in the 1996 UEFA European Under-18 Football Championship finals in Luxembourg and made his senior international debut on 26 April 2000 as a 54th-minute substitute in a 1–0 friendly defeat to Greece at Lansdowne Road, Dublin.
+Mahon played for the Republic of Ireland national under-19 football team in the 1996 UEFA European Under-18 Championship finals in Luxembourg and made his senior international debut on 26 April 2000 as a 54th-minute substitute in a 1–0 friendly defeat to Greece at Lansdowne Road, Dublin.
 On 11 June he played in another friendly, a 2–1 win over South Africa in Giants Stadium, New York, United States.

 Coaching career

-In February 2020, Mahon took control of Manchester City W.F.C. on an interim basis.
+In February 2020, Mahon took control of Manchester City Women on an interim basis.